How to Paint on Glass Windows with Stencils

 1. Clean windows before painting

 Using a rag and a cleaner like Windex, make sure the inside of your window is clean.
-You will be painting on the inside of the window, so it is important to make sure the glass is free of dirt and streaks.
+You'll be painting on the inside of the window, so it's important to make sure the glass is free of dirt and streaks.

 2. Cut out the stencils

-If you have a sheet of multiple shapes, such as this Pet Love Stencil or this flower pattern, you will need to separate your pieces so you can freely move them.
+If you have a sheet of multiple shapes, you'll need to separate your pieces so you can freely move them.
 Cut around the shapes, making sure not to cut through the grooves in the adhesive material.

 3. Peel away adhesive backing

 Work with one stencil at a time.
-Peel away the adhesive backing (for more information about how to properly peel adhesive stencils, check out our adhesive stencils guide) away from the white stencil.
+Peel away the adhesive backing.
+(For more information about how to properly peel adhesive stencils, check out our adhesive stencils guide.)

 4. Place and smooth down stencil on window